betcode-org/betconnect/README.md

 # betconnect

-Simple python wrapper for the [Betconnect](https://developer.betconnect.com/) api, allowing for retriveal of data for active betting markets and betting opperations associated with those markets, see [examples](https://github.com/varneyo/betconnect/tree/master/examples)
+Simple python wrapper for the [Betconnect](https://developer.betconnect.com/) api, allowing for retriveal of data for active betting markets and betting operations associated with those markets, see [examples](https://github.com/varneyo/betconnect/tree/master/examples)

 # client requirements